rafaelelter/b3-open-data/README.md

 # About

-b32u is a data extractor from Brazilian Stock Exchange (B3)
+`b3-open-data` is a package with many extractors for open data of the Brazilian Stock Exchange (B3)

 # Instalation

 You can install from PyPI using
 ```
-pip install b32u
+pip install b3-open-data
 ```